Power Series from Known Expansions, Geometric Series, and Partial Fractions

 \[\frac{dx}{dy} = \sec^2 y\]

-We proved \(\frac{d}{dy}(\tan y) = \sec^2 y\) using the quotient rule on \(\frac{\sin y}{\cos y}\):
+The identity \(\frac{d}{dy}(\tan y) = \sec^2 y\) follows from the quotient rule applied to \(\frac{\sin y}{\cos y}\):

 \[\frac{d}{dy}\!\left(\frac{\sin y}{\cos y}\right) = \frac{\cos y \cdot \cos y - \sin y \cdot (-\sin y)}{\cos^2 y} = \frac{\cos^2 y + \sin^2 y}{\cos^2 y} = \sec^2 y\]